 The Alberg 30 seems to be a perfect combination of sturdy and sweet-sailing.
 Alberg 30s have a reputation for being solidly built.
 Whitby Boat Works was a highly regarded company and as with others pioneering in the use of fiberglass construction, they were generous, compared to modern methods, in their use of hand-laid fiber and resin.
 We’ve come across many accounts of groundings over the years with hardly a scratch resulting.
 Thankfully, we have yet to have an occasion to support or refute this claim.

-A fiberglass composite rudder is attached to the keel, and A 3300 pound iron ballast is encapsulated inside the keel cavity – that should keep it upright!
+A fiberglass composite rudder is attached to the keel, and a 3300 pound iron ballast is encapsulated inside the keel cavity – that should keep it upright!
 The deck and cabin house are constructed of fiberglass cloth and a core was used in areas for added strength.
 Boats built prior to 1970 utilized masonite as a core material while those built after used balsa wood.
 There’s quite a few reports of problems with the masonite getting soft.
 Some folks have taken on ambitious projects replacing the deck.
 Our deck seems fine, but we will know better once we open it up to do some other work.
 Fingers are crossed!

 The cockpit and lazarette are at the stern.
 The mast is deck-stepped.
 Early boats had a laminated wood beam to support the mast and this has proven to be one another of the Alberg’s few weak points.
 There have been situations of failure after hard use.
 Most boats from that era have been retrofitted with an aluminum plate to support that area, and this seems to be an effective repair.
 In 1970 this was replaced by an aluminum beam encased with fiberglass.
 The final design flaw we’re aware of is a weakness in the attachment of the forward lower shroud chain plates.
-A previous owner beefed this up on Ariose … thanks, Bill!
+A previous owner beefed this up on Ariose … thanks, Bill and Christine!

 Of course, most Alberg 30s have some problems as would be expected from the normal wear and aging of any vintage boat.
 We’re ever so grateful for the good care previous owners have given to our boat.
 She’s in good shape.